Georgia Immigration 2025 Visas & Residence Permits

 5. Path to Citizenship

-Becoming a resident of Georgia gives you and your family a path to citizenship.
-Georgian passport ranks 48th in the world (as of 2021) and allows visa-free travel to 116 countries and territories, including EU (Schengen) countries, most of CIS countries, Iran and Turkey.
+Becoming a resident of Georgia in 2024 offers you and your family a pathway to citizenship.
+The Georgian passport now ranks 49th globally and allows visa-free travel to 122 countries and territories, including EU (Schengen) countries, most CIS countries, Turkey, and Iran.

 6. More Freedom and Options